How to make super Crispy Air Fryer Tofu in just 10 minutes of cook time! It is not only super easy but also delicious and perfect for meal prep!

 - 2 x 12 oz packages firm or extra firm tofu

 - 3 tbsp soy sauce

 - 1 tsp smoked paprika or regular paprika

 - Remove tofu from the package, drain and pat dry with double layered paper towels.
 No need to press.
 Cut into 1 inch cubes.

 - In a medium bowl, add cubed tofu, soy sauce and toasted sesame oil.
 Stir gently with silicone or wooden spoon (metal will do more damage to tofu’s delicate texture) or toss in a bowl.
 Set aside.

-- While air fryer is preheating, in another small bowl, add cornstarch, smoked paprika, garlic powder and pepper.
+- Preheat air fryer to 400 degrees F for 5 minutes.
+Meanwhile, in another small bowl, add cornstarch, smoked paprika, garlic powder and pepper.
 Stir well, sprinkle over tofu and stir gently or toss to coat.

 - Add half of the tofu to air fryer basket (tight but with some space in between), close and cook at 400 degrees F for 10 minutes, shaking once after 5 minutes.